SamuelHudec/pytorch_challenges/README.md

 ## Second Challenge

 Now lets move further straight to NLP basics.
-What is more basic as Self Attention Head.
+What is more basic as Self Attention Head?
 If you understand attention, than you will understand core of transformers as well.
+Challenge trains me code just model from paper equation.
+Narutaly, every one can continue with multi head attention and finish with transformer.